 Discourse on Twitter is dead.
 There is no nuisance, understanding that people’s views are a result of their experience—in Jack’s case I’d suspect a relatively privileged bubble and heavy Christian influence.
 It takes discourse to change someone’s view: not a pile on.

 Mob mentality is lazy, boring, and hypocritical, and to assume you know someone because of how they vote is shortsighted and dangerous.
-Realistically although we try to follow our values or help the environment, we end up also supporting people and companies we have disagreements with.
+Realistically although we try to follow our values or help the environment, we also support people and companies we disagree with.

 I bet you’ve bought from Amazon before, where workers are treated no better than robots and aren’t allowed to have bathroom breaks.
 Maybe you continue to occasionally use Facebook despite its complicity with Cambridge Analytica scandal, Brexit, and the 2016 US election.
 Maybe you continue to take an Uber after the Travis Kalanick scandal.
 Or if none of this, you've probably had an iPhone, and may want to check Apple’s ethical score.
 We all have our blind spots.